 Secretaries and administrators help to keep an organisation running smoothly, taking care of the administrative and organisational tasks that make the organisation function.
 The job title ‘administrator’ and ‘secretary’ can be used interchangeably to describe the same role, or ‘secretary’ can be another, more old-fashioned name for a personal assistant or executive assistant.

 Typical responsibilities of the job include:

-- arranging appointments
+- maintaining diaries and arranging appointments

 - organising and servicing meetings (producing agendas and taking minutes)

 - managing databases